kurren/amusement-parks-taxonomy/files/STRUCTURE.md

   - *Ice & Snow, Sky, Track & Karting*
   - *Entertainment Complex*

-- **Attractions**: Define if the park is about a single attraction or multiple ones:
+- **Attractions**: Defining if the park is about a single attraction or multiple ones:

   - *Single Attraction*
   - *Multiple Attractions*

-- **Attractions Type**: Divides attractions into Rides and Non-Rides, further categorizing rides into sub-types:
+- **Attractions Type**: Dividing attractions into Rides and Non-Rides, further categorizing rides into sub-types:

   - *Rides*
     - *Light Rides*